 - Default Routing.

 - Dynamic Routing.

 Static IP Routing:

 Static routing is the process in which routing table is manually specified by network administrator, so in static routing network administrator have to modify routing manually.
 Generally, static routing can be implemented in small networks as dynamic will be implemented in large networks.
 Static routing provides high security of data transmission between two devices.
 If there is any link failure in static routing then it obstructs the rerouting.
 And static routing is also known as non-adoptive routing, this non-adoptive routing enables a pre-computed route to be fed into the routers offline.

 Example for Static route: hostname(config)# route outside 10.10.10.0 255.255.255.0 192.168.1.1

 Default routing is a process in which the router is configured to transfer all packets to a single router and it identifies Gate way IP address to which ASA sends all IP packets, a default route is same as static root with 0.0.0.0/0 as destination IP address.
 Generally, it is used in stub routers which has only one route to reach all other destination networks.

 Example for Default route: hostname(config)# route outside 0 0 192.168.2.4

 Dynamic IP Routing:

-Dynamic routing is the process in which routs are automatically adjusted on the basis of current state of the route in the routing table. dynamic routing is implemented by using IP routing Protocols.
+Dynamic routing is the process in which routes are automatically adjusted on the basis of a current state of the route in the routing table. dynamic routing is implemented by using IP Routing Protocols.
 Dynamic routing uses extra protocols to discover network destinations.
-Here Routes are updated according to change in topology and dynamic route is generally used in large networks as static routing is used in smaller networks.
+Here Routes are updated according to change in topology and the dynamic route is generally used in large networks as static routing is used in smaller networks.
 Routing protocols such as RIP, EIGRP, etc are involved in the routing process.
-So RIP and OSPF are the best examples of dynamic routing.
+So RIP and OSPF is the best examples of dynamic routing.